 You’ll say hello to sleepless nights.

 They say that the fourth trimester is the hardest - or the first 3 months after giving birth.
 This is the time when you are still in pain physically postpartum, and your newborn just won’t let you sleep.
 “Sleep when the baby sleeps” does not work for every mom.
-So when you have your friends or family visiting you or your baby, take advantage of it and take a nap.
+So when you have your friends or family visiting you and the baby, grab the opportunity and take that nap.
 You could use some help from your hubby/partner, too.
 I’m sure they’ll be delighted to.

 You won’t mind poopy diapers as much as you did before.

 I don’t know, but when I didn’t have my baby yet and was still enjoying my life as a single, I just couldn’t stand the smell of poopy diapers.
 If it’s time for my sister to change my nephew, I’ll come rushing out the door.